"We cannot escape history and neither can we escape a desire to understand it" - Anonymous

 The Social Studies Department is committed to the school vision of developing critical and creative thinkers who collaborate and communicate.
 We promote academic inquiry, acceptance and tolerance of differences, and encourage students to learn in a way that will help them solve real-world, authentic issues.

 News from the Department-

-Congratulations to Mrs. Lott-Jones and Ms. Sok along with several of our recent graduates who are being rewarded for their work in promoting tolerance, acceptance, anti-bullying campaigns at the Facing History and Ourselves banquet in New York on November 6.
+Congratulations to Mrs. Lott-Jones and Ms. Sok along with several of our recent graduates who were honored for their work in promoting tolerance, acceptance, anti-bullying campaigns at the Facing History and Ourselves banquet in New York on November 6.

 Teachers currently working on graduate work: Mr. Finelle, Ms. Yuknis, and Mr. New.

 Congratulations to Mr. Karnas - National Honors Society Teacher of the Year.

 History/Social Studies teachers are committed to providing their students with the knowledge, skills, and perspectives to be responsible, civic-minded citizens.
 Through the study of history and social sciences, we aim to develop the following: promoting interest in learning about the past and present, encourage creative and ethical decision-making, practice communication through writing and speech, engage in conflict resolution skills, and become motivated to take part in society in a positive manner.